blackmamba/pp/README.md

 PP
 =========

-This is an express based web app.
+This is an express based web app which demonstrates currency conversion.
 It runs on NodeJS.
-It also contains two modules namely:
+It also contains two custom written modules under node_modules namely:

     - ex:
         - exchanger for currency conversion.
 This module is based on money.js.
 However its modified to pull live data from 'openexchangerates.org'